 Risk Factors for Narrow Angle Glaucoma

-- Hyperopia: farsighted people often have shallow anterior chambers and narrow angles
+- Hyperopia: farsighted people often smaller, crowded anterior chambers

 - Age: the anterior chamber shallows as we age, narrowing the open angle